HydroModPy/HydroModPy/docs/source/user_guide/modflow6-sfr.rst

 TS6-versus-inline arbitration used by the lake package. ``streambed_k`` declares its unit through ``streambed_k_unit`` and reaches MF6 in ``m/s``.

+When the ``runoff`` data family is loaded (e.g. SIM2), an active SFR network takes it automatically: the watershed-mean rate times the catchment area becomes the routed ``runoff`` forcing, and the lake's legacy direct ``runoff * area`` feed is skipped so the same water is never counted twice.
+Without SFR the runoff feeds the lake directly, as before.
+A ``runoff`` forcing declared in the network config always wins over the data family.

 Results and Display
 -------------------